PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

-In many ways, dogs are a perfect pet.
-They’re friendly, kind, trainable and loving.
+In many ways, dogs are the perfect pets.
+They’re friendly, kind, trainable, and loving.
 As a result, they’re ideal for everyone — but they provide unique benefits for retirees.
 If you’re considering getting a dog, you may be wondering how they can help you navigate life as you grow older.
 Here’s a look at how a dog can be a terrific pet for older adults.

 1. Aid Anxiety and Depression

 Did you know pet owners notice mental health improvements?
 In fact, 74% say they’ve experienced a better mental state due to their pets.
 That figure increases by 10 points if you talk to older adults who are baby boomers and silent generations.
 There’s a special human-animal bond that contributes to these results.
 A dog can help you feel calm, happy and safe — especially if you suffer from anxiety or depression.

 You may feel worried or stressed as you age.
 After all, it’s hard to think about your next steps as an older adult.
 Thankfully, you’ll find that a dog will allow you to be as present as possible.
 You’ll focus more on them than you would on possibly overwhelming thoughts.
 That should make a difference if you struggle with any problems.

 Last update on 2023-12-11 / Affiliate links / Images from Amazon Product Advertising API